alitabet/build-it-bigger/README.md

+# Build it Bigger
+Repository for Udacity Android Nanodegree project Build it Bigger.

+This app is a simple joke-telling app.
+It provides the user with a very simple interface of just a single button, which when clicked will call a new activity to display a joke.
+The jokes are part of a custom Java library.
+The retrieved jokes are displayed in an activity that is part of a custom Android library.

+Here are the technichal features:

+- The jokes are part of the jokesfactory Java library
+- The jokes are displayed using an activity from the jokesactivity Android library
+- The application does not pull jokes straight from jokesfactory, instead, the jokesfactory is part of Google Cloud Endpoints server, and jokes are pulled from the server.
+The server implementation is in jokesbackend
+- The app queries the jokesbackend using an AyncTask
+- The code supports connected tests to test that the AsyncTask actually gets a joke
+- The app has a free and paid flavor
+- The free flavor contains an Interstitial Ad that appears at the transition between the main acitivty and the joke display
+- When the user asks for a joke, the main activity displays a loading indicator until the AsyncTask is finished
+- Extra Gradle Task: The root gradle build contains a taks called runBackendEngineAndTest which launches the backend server, runs all connected tests, and shuts down the server
+---
+# Original README:
 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses